-ASIC Regulations Disclosure RG 45.104 The responsible entity should disclose: (a) the scheme's withdrawal policy and any rights that the responsible entity has to change Investment fund Constitutional name When the fund is liquid, period when a redemption request must be paid the policy; OnePath Mortgages ANZ OA OnePath Mortgage Trust Within 30 days.
+ASIC Regulations Disclosure RG 45.104 The responsible entity should disclose: (a) the scheme's withdrawal policy and any rights that the responsible entity has to change Investment fund Constitutional name When the fund is liquid, period when a redemption request must be paid he policy; OnePath Mortgages ANZ OA OnePath Mortgage Trust Within 30 days.
 ANZ Mortgage Fund (Series 1 and 2) ANZ Mortgage Fund Within 90 days.
 OnePath Income Plus ANZ OA OnePath Income Plus Trust Within 30 days.
 We have the power to extend that time by an additional 28 days under certain circumstances.
 OnePath Original Income Plus ANZ OA OnePath Income Plus Trust Within 30 days.
 We have the power to extend that time by an additional 28 days under certain circumstances.

-Mortgage and Income Plus required to pay a withdraw s Funds.
-When the Mortga wal request within the time gement may have the pow ge and Income Plus Funds e prescribed by the constit 's obligations in relation to withdrawing from the are liquid, OnePath Funds Management is ution.
-That time period is different for each fund es, to extend that timeframe to a further period as (b) the ability of investors to withdraw from the scheme when it is liquid; suspended and withdrawa ur 'Return of Capital' proces l offers are not being made.
-Please refer to the ss. (c) the ability of investors to withdraw from the scheme when it is non-liquid; s Funds are suspended and mation on our 'Return of Ca d withdrawal offers are not being made.
-Please apital' process. (d) any significant risk factors or limitations that may affect the ability of investors to withdraw from the scheme; s Funds are suspended and mation on our 'Return of Ca d withdrawal offers are not being made.
-Please apital' process.
+The constitution sets out an investor's ability and OnePath Funds Management's obligations in relation to withdrawing from the Mortgage and Income Plus Funds.
+When the Mortgage and Income Plus Funds are liquid, OnePath Funds Management is required to pay a withdrawal request within the time prescribed by the constitution.
+That time period is different for each fund withdrawal offers are not being made.
+Please refer to the and OnePath Funds Management may have the power, in certain circumstances, to extend that timeframe to a further period as authorised by the relevant constitution.

+(b) the ability of investors to withdraw from the scheme when it is liquid; The Fund and Mortgage and Income Plus Funds are suspended and withdrawal off beginning of this guide for further information on our 'Return of Capital' process. (c) the ability of investors to withdraw from the The Fund and each of the Mortgage and Income Plus Funds are suspended and wi scheme when it is non-liquid;

+The Fund and each of the Mortgage and Income Plus Funds are suspended and withdrawal offers are not being made.
+Please refer to the beginning of this guide for further information on our 'Return of Capital' process.

+(d) any significant risk factors or limitations that may affect the ability of investors to withdraw from the scheme;